chairulakmal/market/README.md

 ## Features

 - ### Data Fetching and State Management with React Hooks [SWR](https://swr.vercel.app/), the React hook library is used for data fetching.
 SWR provides components with a stream of data updates and integrates well with Next.js.
-React hooks `useState` is also used throughout the app to manage state variables.
+React hook `useState` is also used throughout the app to manage state variables.
 Another React hook `useEffect` is also used to fetch `CurrencyData[]` the first time on mount and to update `PriceData[]` when new price data has been fetched using SWR with an interval of 1 second.
+- ### Data Cleansing
+  To ensure users see only the latest information, we remove currencies with stale or unchanged prices in the past 24 hours or month.
 - ### Modular CSS
   The app integrates [Tailwind CSS](https://tailwindcss.com/), a popular utility-first CSS framework, to facilitate easy and responsive styling.
 For example, Tailwind enables quick development of `Dark Mode` feature.
 - ### `Dark Mode`